marc-shade/code-to-pdf/README.md

-# code-to-pdf
-Use Ollama to document your code!

 # Repository Documentation Generator

 This project provides a tool to generate comprehensive documentation for all Python files in a given repository and compile them into a PDF.
 It uses an AI model to generate documentation and the `fpdf` library to create the PDF.